Meet the Battle of the Bands finalists

 McAuley Kart represented the youngest of the competing bands, hailing from the Back Five on UVM’s Trinity Campus.

-The band had a number of vocal fans from Trinity campus at the show, said lead vocalist and sophomore Kaia Jefferson.
+The band had a number of vocal fans from Trinity campus at the show, said lead vocalist and sophomore Kaia Ellis.

 The band formed in fall 2021 through sporadic jam sessions on the Back Five green and a mutual love for midwest emo, said sophomore guitarist Caleb Blister.

-The group is composed of five sophomore members: Jefferson, Blitser, guitarist Dmitri Angell, bassist Zach Abood-Bieber, and drummer Hunter Postemski.
+The group is composed of five sophomore members: Ellis, Blitser, guitarist Dmitri Angell, bassist Zach Abood-Bieber and drummer Hunter Postemski.

-“All of us are just excited to have whatever opportunities we can get to perform,” Jefferson said.
+“All of us are just excited to have whatever opportunities we can get to perform,” Ellis said.
 “We fucking love performing.”